ros-industrial/noether/noether_tpp/README.md

 ### Plan Modifier
 - Takes in the output type of a tool path planner (i.e. ToolPaths)
 - Outputs the output type of a tool path planner (i.e. ToolPaths)
-- Thereshould be a strong preference for constructing modifiers that have no additional effect when run repeatedly.
+- There should be a strong preference for constructing modifiers that have no additional effect when run repeatedly.
 Since some modifications (such as adding an extra raster) will not meet this requirement, it will only apply to a specialized subclass, OneTimeModifier.
     - As an example: While a PlanModifier could be implemented via a function that reverses the direction of odd-indexed rasters, running that function twice would undo the desired changes.
 Instead, a more desirable PlanModifier might set the direction of every even-indexed raster to the direction of the zero-indexed raster, and set the direction of every odd-indexed raster to the opposite.
 This would result in no additional change if run multiple times.

 ![modifiers should not repeat](../docs/modifier.png)